Contact: Audrey Larkin

 Staff & Program Administrator

 As a referral service, employers reach out to us with job opportunities asking us to connect them to potential candidates.
 In order to learn about what jobs have been referred to IPC, you must be added to our Job Seekers Email Listserv.
 To be added, please complete a short form linked here.
 We will send an email every week as new jobs come in.
-If an email isn't sent every week, this means no new jobs have been referred to us.
+If an email isn't sent every week, this is indicating that no new jobs have been referred to us since the last email sent.
 If you have any questions in regard to this new process, please feel free to call the office.
 Please note that we post jobs in good faith and do not screen employers.

 Before you apply - research who is hiring for the job.

 Getting your application in to the right hands is crucial - this cannot be emphasized enough.

 Company websites will give you the names of the heads of the various departments.
 These are the people who you want your resume to go to.

 Before you call them, know what you are going to say to sell yourself.

 Know about the company and why you want to work there.

 Networking is by far the easiest way to find a job.
 Studies show that 70-80% of jobs today are secured through networking.

 Get in touch with relevant organizations and attend their networking events.